abmah/College-Campus-3D-Visualization/readme.md

 ```

 <h2>Credits</h2>
 <p>This project was created by me as a college project.
-Special thanks to the following libraries used in the project:</p>
+Special thanks to the following technologies used in the project:</p>
 <ul>
    <li><a href="https://threejs.org/" target="_new">Three.js</a></li>
    <li><a href="https://www.blender.org/" target="_new">Blender</a></li>